-It’s a New Year and lots of people are acting on resolutions to start working out.
-Maybe you even signed yourself up for a gym membership to try and force yourself into doing it.
+Motivation to workout, why is this so hard?
+Maybe you recently signed yourself up for a gym membership to try and force yourself into doing it.

-And maybe, like most who make the resolution, you’re already skipping workouts and talking yourself out of it.
+And maybe, like most who resolve to workout, you’re already skipping them and talking yourself out of it.

 I started working out 50 years ago.
-Had some lapses in various decades, but for the most part, I get it done week after week.
+I had some lapses in various decades, but for the most part, I get it done week after week.

 But...
 Before each and every workout, I have to battle a little demon that lives on my shoulder and tries to talk me out of it.
 He says things like: